togakangaroo/stories/beeble-the-babble/index.md

 > I'm coming, I'm coming!

 He called into the darkness.
 By the time he hit bottom, Beeble's arms ached but he took hold of the young bird and started pulling.
 Fist-full by fist-full they went up.
 Pull the rope.
 Breathe.
 Pull.
 Breathe.
+Pull.
+Breathe.
+Pull Breathe.
+(Beetles have four arms.)
 A few inches at a time. *"Thank goodness I haven't been skipping arm day"* Beeble thought.
 Finally, shoulders quivering, they reached the top of the well and beetle and bird tumbled out onto the ground.

 > Goodness, said Beeble, finally catching his breath.
 However did this happen?
 I thought flying was what birds did best.